d-khan/java/project/project.md

 ## Objective

-Automate the data writing process in mySQL from the tab-separated value file using Java
+Automate the data insertion process in mySQL from the tab-separated value file using Java

 ## Pre-requisite